juhakivekas/explision/README.md

 - `socket_margin` The  lower limit of how  close a socket can  be to a shape corner.
 Defaults to `socket_spacing`.

--  `connector_width`  The width  of  the  connector in  the  direction perpendicular to the face edge.
+- `socket_inset` The distance from the connector socket to the edge of the  face.
 Defaults  to  material thickness.
+This  does  not  affect connector shape in any way.

-- `connector_inset` The distance from the connector socket to the edge of  the face.
+-  `connector_width`  The width  of  the  connector in  the  direction perpendicular to the face edge.
 Defaults to material thickness.
-This does  not affect connector shape in any way.

 -  `connector_margin` The  distance between  duplicate connectors.
 If connectors overlap, then try playing with this.